 3. Multiply the overtime rate by the number of hours worked over eight per day or 40 per week to calculate the amount owed for overtime for each day or week worked.

-For example, an employee with a monthly basic salary of SR 3,000 has worked for 50 overtime hours in a month.
+For example, an employee with a monthly salary of SR 3,000 has worked 50 overtime hours monthly.
 Here’s how you’d calculate your overtime salary:

 Monthly Basic Salary = SR 3,000.